LayerRadio/Layer-Loop-Analysis/README.md

 To select Collections for the Dashboard, use the checkboxes and use the button ``'Load All Selected items in the Dashboard'``.
 In the table, the column labeled `Active` will switch to `Yes`.

-You can also update and Delete collections with the checkboxes.
+You can also Update and Delete collections with the checkboxes.

 ![LLA_Alpha_GetData_2023-06-23_11-49](https://github.com/LayerRadio/Layer-Loop-Analysis/assets/122059499/15dfb8ae-e13f-4049-aa2f-c56bda947d73)